QubitPi/general-relativity/README.md

 - Is there [another universe/world](https://youtu.be/GQTq1kufCLk?si=oOykmrp9u6xt-iJ0) that obeys a different philosophical system?

 Quantum and Astrophysics are my favorite branches of Physics.
-Their mysterious connection through black hole's Singularity keeps my curiosity high every day.
+Their mysterious connection through black hole's Singularity keeps my curiosity high every day, which is why I spend time on General Relativity.
 Not only that, __those who master General Relativity or Physics in general has their best advantage to learn and analyze Business or Technical problems in a systematic, logical, and correct way__ as well

 I, hereby, present my ongoing effort of
 [__Study Notes on General Theory of Relativity__][Study Notes on General Relativity], the Math behind our universe